 February 25, 2014 - According to the Bristol County Sheriff’s Department, Hernandez is involved in an “altercation with another inmate.”

-April 11, 2014 - The two friends who were seen in the car with Hernandez on June 17, 2013, Carlos Ortiz and Ernest Wallace, are indicted and charged with Odin Lloyd's murder.
+April 11, 2014 - The two friends who were seen in the car with Hernandez on June 17, 2013, Ortiz and Wallace, are indicted and charged with Lloyd’s murder.

 July 7, 2014 - A defense request to have Hernandez moved to a jail closer to Boston is granted.
 His lawyers argue that the trip from their offices to the Bristol House of Corrections could take up to two hours due to traffic.